pmaxted/xamidimura/README.md

  of exposure times to match the obseerving pattern is required as the same time will for an exposure on both the North and South telescopes.

-- Image type is decided based on the first 4 letters of the target name e.g. BIAS, FLAT, DARK, THER.
+- Image type is decided based on the first 4 letters of the target name e.g.
+ BIAS, FLAT, DARK, THER.
 If it doesn't match these three then it will assume it is a object frame.
 This way can have multiple BIAS/FLAT/DARK/THERMAL targets in the target info database and observing recipes.
 Requests for DARK frames will be passed as THERMAL to the TCS.

 - The code will pair exposure requests for the North and South telescope.
-Request to change the filters are done asynchronously, so one telescope does not need to wait for the other filter change to be complete.
+ Requests to change the filters are done asynchronously, so one telescope does not need to wait for the other filter change to be complete.
 As the exposure time are the same for both telescopes, the code only refers to the exposure pattern for the North telescope.
 The code will loop through the observing pattern.
 A status flag will be obtained for each exposure, both North and South.
 Need to workout how best to repeat the observing pattern.

 - **The code to change filter is not currently active**

 - The code waits for a response from the TCS after initially sending the exposure command, and then waits for the require exposure time.
 Need to do it this way, otherwise the function would time out for long exposures.

 - Timeout on TCS is currently 60 seconds.

 - Code to request TCS exposure is in place but needs to be tested.
 Need the code to handle a weather interuption, etc.

 - Valid response code from TCS are:
 	```